Model Names

 Yashica 44A

-seems to be another export only model.
+At first glance, the Yashica 44A seems to be another export only model but there is evidence, including Sugiyama, that the 44A may have been released in Japan in 1960, some 12 months after the rest of the world.
 Until dual focusing scales about halfway through my 44A database, all but four cameras have focusing scales in feet.
 Of the four, three are brown examples found in Sweden and the fourth is black, probably also from Europe.
 All the examples with feet and metre focusing scales seem to have the ® mark until, as with other models, just before 6 digit serial numbers starting with 6 are introduced.

 Yashica 44LM

 The Yashica 44LM seems to have been available in all markets.
 Both cameras with feet and metre focusing scales have the trade mark except for examples without the red window - there is every indication that these are Japan only versions.
-The first 6 digit number starting with 6 (610xxx) does have the ® mark but subsequent cameras from 620xxx to 660xxx don't have it.
+The first 5 examples with 6 digit number starting with 61 (1960, January) do have the ® mark but subsequent cameras from 620xxx to 660xxx (1960, February onward) don't have it.

 The <EP> Mark